Updated: June 2026

 What Buyers React to Most

 Not every imperfection kills a sale.
 Buyers can tolerate dated countertops or older carpet if the price reflects it.
-What consistently creates hesitation is anything that signals neglect or potential expense: water stains on ceilings, cracked foundation walls visible from the basement, aging electrical panels, soft spots in flooring, missing handrails, and plumbing that looks like it’s been patched rather than repaired properly.
+What consistently creates hesitation is anything that signals neglect or potential expense.
+Think water stains on ceilings, cracked foundation walls, aging electrical panels, soft spots in flooring, missing handrails, or plumbing that looks patched rather than properly repaired.

 Clutter and Over-Personalisation